appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-to-ee-chart.md

    When you see lines similar to this, press <kbd>ctrl+c</kbd> to stop the process.

-6. To exit out of the shell, run following command:
+6. Run the below command to exit out of the shell:

    ```bash
    exit
    ```

-7. To download the backup file available at `/tmp/keycloak_backup.json`, run the following command:
+7. Run the below command to download the backup file available at `/tmp/keycloak_backup.json`:

    ```bash
    kubectl cp <namespace>/appsmith-0:/tmp/keycloak_backup.json ./keycloak_bkp.json
    ```

-## Uninstall Helm chart
+## Uninstall old Helm chart

-To uninstall the existing helm chart, run the following command:
+Run the below command to uninstall the existing helm chart:

 ```bash
 helm uninstall appsmith -n <namespace>